 "It's very easy to react to the data, and treat the things that are easiest to measure as though they are the most important," she warns.
 "We have lazy brains that are overactive pattern-matchers, so we want to go to where the patterns seem to be, rather than taking time to be disciplined, sceptical thinkers.
 Also, it's very tempting to give into confirmation bias.
 When there is so much data available, it's quite easy to find something to back up an opinion you already have, or to support your desired design."

-As Hall will argue during her talk at Generate Sydney in September, what we can't count still counts.
+Hall argues that what we can't count still counts.
 But how important – really – is unquantifiable data like human experience and choice, and how can designers build these aspects into their strategy?

 "When you say 'unquantifiable data' , it can sound like some sort of magical fairy dust, but qualitative data simply means descriptions.
 It's often much richer information than measurements," she explains.
 "Descriptions are much easier for humans to work with because we are storytellers, not calculators.
 Measurements will never tell you why something is happening, and the 'why' matters a tremendous amount."